What Others say about the Lensmaster Gimbals

-Rather than use edited testimonials, below are some links to independent forum threads where real people are discussing what they think about the Lensmaster gimbals so you can judge for yourself.
+Rather than use edited testimonials, below are some links to independent forum threads where real people are discussing what they think about the Lensmaster gimbal heads so you can judge for yourself.

 Lensmaster RH-1 Gimbal Head review by Keith1616 - "After trawling the net for an affordable (to me) gimbal head to mount my Sigma 150-500mm lens on I was getting a little despondent."